Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 The airlock was an evil-looking fucker, designed for force-docking with whatever the Hunters could catch, and not necessarily worried about leaving the prey’s own airlock in working order afterwards.
 But, vicious or not, it was their only way in.

 Breaching a ship or station wasn’t difficult.
-The HEAT could do it in seconds via any one of dozens of methods...most of which were loud, violent, depressurizing, and would set off every alarm in the structure.
+The HEAT could do it in seconds via any one of dozens of methods... most of which were loud, violent, depressurizing, and would set off every alarm in the structure.
 Useful if the goal was to slaughter every living thing on board while capturing the ship, its cargo and its computers intact.
 Worse than useless for this mission.

 There *were* silent ways to penetrate the hull, by sticking an air-retaining field to the outside hull and cutting through, but that came with downsides.
 One never knew what kind of vital circuitry or sensors lurked under the hull, the malfunction of which might summon repair teams.
 And the problem with Hunters was, if any of them flatlined, they all *instantly* knew about it.
 And even if not, what happened when some random crew-thing entered the room to grab whatever widget was stored there, or do whatever chore was based there, and promptly found a giant hole in the hull?

 No, there was only one way to enter a station covertly: through the airlock.
 And airlocks were *not* designed to be opened quietly from the outside by hostile infiltrators.

 They approached from the hull horizon, not straight down.
-Applied sticky sensors around it, watching the interior for signs of traffic...all quiet.
+Applied sticky sensors around it, watching the interior for signs of traffic... all quiet.

 Most of the team deployed an air retention field over the outer door, while Shim used a fusion blade to surgically dissect it at a spot he’d identified.
 Into that new, tiny keyhole went his "lockpick," and by some Whitecrest Magic that Murray hadn’t yet learned, the outer door was persuaded to *relax.*